TekkenOverlay/TekkenOverlay/README.md

 If you get an error injecting the Hello World dll or if you don't see the Hello World message box after injection, then you have some problem on your machine.
 A possible fix is to install [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) and [Windows DDK](https://docs.microsoft.com/en-US/windows-hardware/drivers/download-the-wdk#download-icon-step-3-install-windows-11-wdk).
 Both of these work on Windows 7 - 11 and will install missing dependencies, absence of which could cause the issue.

+#### Fix #5

+Another way to make the overlay work is to use a different injection method: make the overlay the dependency of the game and let the game load the overlay itself each game start.
+Follow [the wiki article](https://github.com/TekkenOverlay/TekkenOverlay/wiki/Making-the-game-automatically-load-the-overlay-on-the-game-start) on how to do it.

 ### Not working framedata overlay

 If framedata and/or hitboxes don't show up but game information and throw counter work, check that your rendering scale is set to 100.